SWTOR-Slicers/WikiPedia/README.md

-# WARNING: our tools fail on Blender 4.0
+# WARNING: our tools fail on Blender 3.6.8, 3.6.9 and 4.0

-4.0 is a compatibility-breaking update of Blender.
 Please **stay on Blender 3.6.7 LTS** or (not much) earlier until we review them and solve the issue 😞.

+* On 3.6.8 and 3.6.9, our SWTOR Shaders' controls disappear and the models show up as untextured black (even if the nodegroups and the textures are intact).
+We are investigating the issue.
+* For 4.0 we have a beta that doesn't suffer from that, but it doesn't let us add SWTOR Shaders manually (they don't appear in the Shader Editor's Add menu).

-(That said, you can install 4.0 alongside 3.6: Blender keeps the preferences and add-ons of each version completely separate so that they can coexist without interfering with each other 🙂)
+(All that said, you can install 4.0 alongside 3.6.7: Blender keeps the preferences and add-ons of each version completely separate so that they can coexist without interfering with each other 🙂)

 # Welcome to the SWTOR Slicers wiki!